-The CUES educate and support the community through programming, visiting FYS classes, office hours, administering trainings & workshops and more!
-Contact for the CUE program is Katrina Fludd.
+The CUES educate and support the community through programming, visiting FYS classes, office hours, administering trainings and workshops and more!
+Contact for the CUE program is Katrina Fludd

 Eco Reps are student representatives trained to become sustainability change agents.
 The program is centered on a year-long campus sustainability project led by the Eco Reps team.
 Past projects include: developing a first-year seminar curriculum, reducing end-of-year waste through the Slash the Trash campaign, evaluating the effectiveness of recycling systems in residence halls, and developing sustainable apparel standards for Babson.
 In addition to the central project, each Eco Rep is expected to actively promote Sustainability at Babson through outreach and engagement, especially through working at campus events.
 Eco Reps will also have the opportunity to work independently on their own campus sustainability projects.